Sound-Rec-Ed - Sound Recorder & Editor

 (Write MP3 or OGG files to CD's as regular data files; not audio.)

-Other sound applications exist, but many are complex, designed for serious professional sound editing/mixing, etc..
+Other sound applications exist, but many are complicated, designed for serious professional sound editing/mixing, etc..
 Some are difficult to install or maintain due to numerous dependencies.
 The SoundRecEd utilities aim to be self-contained with minimal dependencies.
 They provide only simple functions.

 Sound Recorder: